Icon

 Abstract

 Recent advances in large language models, particularly following GPT-4o, have sparked increasing interest in developing omni-modal models capable of understanding more modalities.
 While some open-source alternatives have emerged, there is still a notable lag behind specialized single-modality models in performance.
-In this paper, we present Ola, an Omni-modal language model that achieves competitive performance across image, video, and audio understanding compared to specialized counterparts.
-The core design of Ola lies in its progressive modality alignment strategy that extends the supporting modality of the language model progressively.
-Our training pipeline begins with the most distinct modalities: image and text, then gradually expands the skill sets of the model using speech data that connects language and audio knowledge, and video data that connects all modalities.
-The progressive learning pipeline also enables us to maintain a relatively small size of the cross-modal alignment data, making developing omni-modal from existing vision-language models easy and less costly.
-Moreover, to unlock an advanced interactive experience like GPT-4o, we further design a sentence-wise decoding solution for streaming speech generation.
+In this paper, we present Ola, an Omni-modal language model that achieves competitive performance across image, video, and audio understanding compared to specialized counterparts, pushing the frontiers of the omni-modal language model to a large extent.
+We conduct a comprehensive exploration of architectural design, data curation, and training strategies essential for building a robust omni-modal model.
+Ola incorporates advanced visual understanding and audio recognition capabilities through several critical and effective improvements over mainstream baselines.
+Moreover, we rethink inter-modal relationships during omni-modal training, emphasizing cross-modal alignment with video as a central bridge, and propose a progressive training pipeline that begins with the most distinct modalities and gradually moves towards closer modality alignment.
 Extensive experiments demonstrate that Ola surpasses existing open omni-modal LLMs across all modalities while achieving highly competitive performance compared to state-of-the-art specialized models of similar sizes.
 We aim to make Ola a fully open omni-modal understanding solution to advance future research in this emerging field.

 Ola Performances